 What is beta hCG?

-Human chorionic gonadotropin (hCG) is the hormone produced by the developing placenta after an embryo implants.
+Human chorionic gonadotropin (hCG) is a hormone measured after implantation.
 The "beta" refers to the specific protein subunit measured in a blood test.
-Your clinic uses a serum beta hCG test because it is far more sensitive and precise than any urine pregnancy test.
+Your clinic uses a serum beta hCG test because it can detect and trend hCG earlier than a urine pregnancy test.

 The first beta test is typically done 9 to 14 days after embryo transfer, depending on your clinic's protocol.
-A positive result means the embryo has implanted and hCG is being produced.
+A positive result means hCG was detected above your clinic's threshold.
 What happens next is what your clinic will track closely.

 What do typical beta hCG levels look like?